Peru travel guide

 Tsunamis and high tides

 Although tsunamis are rare in Peru, higher tides often happen either after an earthquake or for other reasons throughout the year.
-See the Peruvian Directorate of Hydrography and Navigation for information.
+See the Peruvian Directorate of Hydrography and Navigation (in Spanish) for information.

 This section has safety advice for regions of Peru.
 It only covers regions where the Foreign, Commonwealth & Development Office (FCDO) has specific advice.